RobinTail/express-zod-api/README.md

 # Concept

 The API always operates object schemas for input and output.
-For GET method it provides `request.query` for middlewares and handler as `input` and all properties are `string | string[]`.
-Input schema may also have transformations *(see the example [below](#create-your-first-endpoint))*.
-For POST, PUT and PATCH the `input` is `request.body` *(parsed JSON)* so properties may have different types.
 Starting with version 0.7.0, union and intersection of object schemas are also supported (`.or()`, `.and()`).

-The handler's argument `options` comes from the returns of the middlewares, which can also supplement, transform the `input` argument.
+The object being validated is the `request.query` for GET request, the `request.body` for PUT, PATCH and POST requests, or their merging for DELETE requests.

+Middlewares can handle validated inputs and the original `request`, for example, to perform the authentication.
+The returns of middlewares are combined into `options` parameter available to the next middlewares and the endpoint's handler.

+The endpoint parameter `input` combines the validated inputs of all connected middlewares along with its own.
+The result that the handler returns goes to the `ResultHandler` which is responsible for transmission of the final response or possible error.

-All inputs and outputs are validated against their object schemas and `ResultHandler` handles the output or possible validation errors.
+All inputs and outputs are validated and there are also advanced powerful features for schema validation like transformations and refinements.
+The diagram below can give you a better idea of the dataflow.

 ![Dataflow](dataflow.svg)